queirozsume/txt2pdf/README.md

 # txt2pdf
+Free software under GPLv3 -
+2021 -
+by Joel Queiroz -
+joelcfq@yandex.ru -
 txt2pdf is a line command tool, which converts a txt file into a pdf document.
+Installation:
+In a terminal, execute: sh install.sh -
+Installation maybe download some dependencies! -
+Uninstallation:
+In a terminal, execute: sh uninstall.sh